pmdartus/blog/posts/shadow-dom-and-event-propagation.md

 ---
-title: Shadow DOM and event propagation
+title: A complete guide on shadow DOM and event propagation
 publishDate: 2021-03-28
-description: "The definitive guide on event propagation in the shadow DOM."
+description: "Explaining everything to know about shadow DOM and event propagation with interactive visuals."
 ---

 <style>